JamesWoolfenden/learn-packer/docs/hcl2.md

 At the Beginning of Feb 2020 Hashicorp announced that they were supporting HCL2 for Packer files.
 They're not dropping support for json.

-## What's different and whats better?
+## What's different and what's better?

 The quick answer is that Packer files will a look more like Terraform and so it looks more like code than data- **json**.
 Support for all features found in Packer file is not yet complete, but to give you an idea of how they compare, here's a short traditional Windows example with the new format.